jfblier/cl2j.Repository/README.md

 1. The name of the FileStore to use.
 That's the name declared in the appsettings.json.
 2. The name of the file were the data are persisted.
-3. A predeicate that tell the DataStore how to get a item by it's id.
+3. A function that return the unique key to identify the item.

 ## Web Application